227 Wimbledon Park Road,

 It was immediately converted into an Essoldo Bingo Club, later operated by Ladbrokes.
 From 1987, was in use as a snooker club, first known as Jester’s Snooker Club, and last known as Riley’s Pool & Snooker Club until closure in the summer of 2010.

-There is a strong local campaign with support to re-open the Plaza as a cinema again.
+There was a strong local campaign with support to re-open the Plaza as a cinema again, but this was not to be and permission to demolish was granted in June 2013, and it was razed in 2014.